browserengineering/book/book/scripts.md

 some ways to a [browser extension][browserExtension].
 Ideally, web pages should be written so that they work correctly without JavaScript, but work better with it---this is the concept of [progressive enhancement][progEnhancement].
-(In addition to supporting more browsers, progressive enhancement makes saves you from needing to re-invent HTML and CSS---even if you now know how!)
+In addition to supporting more browsers, progressive enhancement saves you from needing to re-invent HTML and CSS---even now that you now know how.

 [flash]: https://www.adobe.com/products/flashplayer/end-of-life.html
 [javaApplets]: https://en.wikipedia.org/wiki/Java_applet